datakid/django-tutorial/tute_1.rst

 backed small web app has over the relatively simple collaborative spreadsheet.

-* This was a system that I actually implemented for Translation and Interpreting Studies, School of Languages, Literatures, Cultures & Linguistics, Monash University, in 2008, and the data has been absorbed into `the Austlit Database under the name "Windows on Australia" <http://www.austlit.edu.au/specialistDatasets/WindowsOnAustralia`_.
+Full disclosure: this is a newer version of a system that I actually implemented for Translation and Interpreting Studies, School of Languages, Literatures, Cultures & Linguistics, Monash University, in 2008, and the data has been absorbed into `the Austlit Database under the name "Windows on Australia" <http://www.austlit.edu.au/specialistDatasets/WindowsOnAustralia`_.

 Preamble